 The Lola property is centered on a major crustal suture zone, 20 kilometers south of the Elizabeth gold mine and is prospective for low-intermediate sulphidation gold systems.
-Initially staked as part of the Spences Bridge Gold Project consolidation plan, the Lola property is located in south central British Columbia 35 kilometers from Lillooet.
+The Lola property is located in south central British Columbia 35 kilometers from Lillooet.
 The property is comprised of four mineral claims that encompass an area of 4,949 hectares.
-The first mineral claim comprising 1,670 hectares was staked in April 2019 and the final three claims comprising 3,279 hectares were staked by the Company in August 2019.